 Yet life within the Round Table proves to not be a possibility for Launcelot either.
 The scandal of his affair becomes a point of increasing tension for some of his fellow knights, with different members taking personal offense to Launcelot’s relationship with the queen.
 Sir Agravayne complains, “I merueylle that we alle be not ashamed bothe to see and to knowe how sire Launcelot lyeth dayly and nyghtly by the quene / and al we knowe it so and it is shamefully suffred of vs alle that we alle shold suffre soo noble a kyng as kynge Arthur is soo to be shamed” (Bk.
 XX, 798).
 For these Round Table knights, the shame of Arthur is shared within the community, and thus many feel that they must respond as if to a personal affront.

 Here we see an interesting instance in which the knights’ participation in Arthur’s system extends beyond the actual desires of the King himself because Agravayne and Mordred are establishing their individual frustrations, in the name of Arthur, as their guide for action.
 These two knights believe that if Arthur knew about Launcelot’s affair, he would respond in a certain way; this in turn inspires the question of how their situation within the community is helping to inform their individualistic identities.
-Because they have delved into the realm of the imaginary (not an uncommon practice for Round Table knights, given that Arthur offers no examples of how he would actually act or respond to most situations requiring action) they are drawing from their own understanding of Arthur and his mission in order to craft a sense of how to proceed.
+Because they have delved into the realm of the imaginary (not an uncommon practice for Round Table knights, given that Arthur offers no examples of how he would actually act or respond to most situations requiring action), they are drawing from their own understanding of Arthur and his mission in order to craft a sense of how to proceed.
 Arthur is still the moral compass, but it is an Arthur that only truly exists within their collective imagination.
-That the knights are not unified in this assessment— Gawain is vehemently against their mission— suggests that the hermetic communal (similar to Balin) has started to overturn the Medieval individual (the participant of many groups) within the Round Table.
+That the knights are not unified in this assessment— Gawain is vehemently against their mission— suggests that the hermetic community has started to overturn the medieval individual within the Round Table.

-The internal conflict within the Round Table are influenced by distress over Launcelot’s affair (his engagement with outside communities in a way that is too public to ignore) but this distress is in turn influenced by a growing tension between all the knights’ fractured and underdeveloped identities.
+The internal conflicts within the Round Table are influenced by distress over Launcelot’s affair (his engagement with outside communities in a way that is too public to ignore), but this distress is in turn influenced by a growing tension between all the knights’ fractured and underdeveloped identities.
 In creating and interpreting Arthur’s will, Agravayne and Mordred are really putting their vision of Arthur (or rather, themselves) at the head of the community; when Gawain expresses his dissatisfaction, his own understanding of the system is in conflict with theirs.
 Here we see that the community is actually creating individuals, but underdeveloped ones: instead of navigating between various groups, they are navigating inside the group.
 In this way, the individual and the community may not be on opposite ends of the square at all but are instead embedded within one another.
 Unfortunately, the Round Table as a system is not constructed for this type of navigation and cannot survive this evolution of experience.
-The violent end to Arthur’s community is a tangible example of the dramatic rejection of the Medieval individual from the Round Table: both the individual that emerges from various groups, and the one that emerges from the fracturing of a single group.
+The violent end to Arthur’s community is a tangible example of the dramatic rejection of the medieval individual from the Round Table: both the individual that emerges from various groups, and the one that emerges from the fracturing of a single group.
 That it is the Round Table that disintegrates suggests that no system can position itself against the natural development of man throughout the various points of his life: instead, the system must include enough flexibility to incorporate the individual at different stages of progression.
 The alternative, as the Round Table reveals, can be nothing short of deadly.